chrissix666/Jellyfin-Random-Button/README.md

   1. Main View → Random Button → Movies, Sets, or Series (fallback) → Random Button → locked to the library/media type for the next use.
   2. Main View → Click into a library manually → Random Button → locked to that library/media type for future uses.

-- **Scope and practical use:**
+- **Special Behavior for Home Videos:**
+  While locked, randomization respects the current folder level, so whether your collection is flat or deeply nested, the button won’t jump across unrelated sections.
+This creates a more controlled and enjoyable browsing experience, letting you explore your Home Videos folder by folder without losing the element of surprise.

+This feature is particularly useful for large Home Video libraries.
+When you enter a library manually or the Random Button selects one from the Home Screen, it becomes locked to that library, ensuring that all future random selections stay within it.

+- **Fallback=Home Screen behaviour**
   The lock only applies when entering a library from the Main View.
-If you navigate through media via info pages, tags, genres, actors/people, or other filters, the Random Button **always falls back to the Main View behaviour**.
+If you navigate through media via info pages, tags, genres, actors/people, or other filters, etc.., the Random Button always falls back to the Home Screen behaviour.
+(Movie or Set or Series)

-  This is especially useful for large libraries or Home Video collections.
-No matter how your folder structure is organized—flat or deeply nested—the randomization respects the library lock.
-If you have a well-organized collection, locking the Random Button to a library makes exploring it much more fun and controlled.

 ---

 ## 🧪 Tested On